A tensor product state approach to spin-1/2 square $J_1$-$J_2$ antiferromagnetic Heisenberg model: evidence for deconfined quantum criticality: Acknowledgments

 \section{Acknowledgments}

-We would like to thank J.~Richter for passing their exact diagonalization data for comparison, thank F.~Becca for passing their variational monte carlo data for comparison; and thank A.~W.~Sandvik, Leon Balents and H.-C.~Jiang for their stimulating discussion.
-This project is supported by the EU Strep project QUEVADIS, the ERC grant QUERG, and the FWF SFB grants FoQuS and ViCoM.
-Z.C.G. is partly supported by NSF Grant No. PHY05-51164.
-The computational results presented have been achieved using the Vienna Scientific Cluster (VSC).
+We would like to thank J.~Richter for passing their exact diagonalization data for comparison, thank F.~Becca for passing their variational monte carlo data for comparison; and thank A.~W.~Sandvik, Leon Balents, H.-C.~Jiang, D.~Sheng, S.-S.~Gong and Z.-Y.~Zhu for their stimulating discussion.
+L.W. is supported by National Natural Science Foundation of China (NSFC-11474016), National Thousand Young Talents program of China.
+Z.C.G. is supported by startup support from Department of Physics, CUHK.
+F.V. is supported by the EU Strep project QUEVADIS, the ERC grant QUERG, and the FWF SFB grants FoQuS and ViCoM.
+The computational results presented have been achieved partially using Tianhe-2JK computing time award at the Beijing Computational Science Research Center (CSRC).

-{\it Note added}.--- After the completion of our work, we learned that Hong-Chen Jiang, Hong Yao and Leon Balents obtained similar results~\cite{jiang2011} from high precision DMRG calculation.